JuliaSNN/SNNModels.jl/README.md

 # SNNModels

-The package contains model types for the SpikingNeuralNetworks.jl ecosystem.
+The package contains model types and core functionalities for the SpikingNeuralNetworks.jl ecosystem.

 ## Documentation